 As technology in cars increases in importance to the value of the vehicle, new threats are emerging to the traditional automotive manufacturer’s business model.
 The long-term growth and success of organizations in the autonomous driving space depends on protecting and productively using IP.
 Automotive manufactures are filing more patents than ever before to protect their position in the market.
 Our team is well positioned to help organizations integrate IP into their business plans and execute them effectively.

 Connected vehicles will need to be interacting and sharing information with many providers of traffic management services and a myriad of other information services.
-Virtually all providers of mechanical components which are used in the drive of a vehicle will need to invest in the development of electronically enabled components which can be incorporated into the connected vehicles of tomorrow.
+Virtually all providers of mechanical components that are used in the drive of a vehicle will need to invest in the development of electronically enabled components that can be incorporated into the connected vehicles of tomorrow.
 The development and sale of connected vehicles is already opening up a vast array of new commercial opportunities.

-Our team is advising vehicle manufacturers on entering into new contracts with the providers of all manner of applications and IT-enabled components along with the providers of cellular, platforms, cloud, data center and data evaluation services which will be required to support the connectivity between all connected vehicles.
+Our team is advising vehicle manufacturers on entering into new contracts with the providers of all manner of applications and IT-enabled components along with the providers of cellular, platforms, cloud, data center and data evaluation services that will be required to support the connectivity between all connected vehicles.